Mohammed bin Salman: Vision 2030

-At the inaugural Future Investment Initiative conference in Riyadh in October 2017, Mohammed announced plans for the creation of Neom, a linear city powered by renewable energy sources, covering an area of 26,000 square kilometres on Saudi Arabia's Red Sea coast, extending into Jordan and Egypt.
-Shortly after plans of the project emerged, Bin Salman's project was criticized as unrealistic.
+In October 2017, Mohammed announced plans for the creation of Neom, a linear city powered by renewable energy sources, covering an area of 26,000 square kilometres on Saudi Arabia's Red Sea coast, extending into Jordan and Egypt.
+Bin Salman's project was widely criticised as unrealistic.
 Neom's construction entailed substantial environmental harm and human rights violations, with expatriate employees describing abusive working conditions and members of the local Howeitat tribe protesting against their forced expulsion.
 In 2024, the project was reported to have been substantially scaled back from its original plan.
 An internal audit of the megaproject found extensive problems, including "evidence of deliberate manipulation", by the managers of the project.
 By 2025, new contracts for Neom dried up and there was no mention of Neom in Saudi Arabia's pre-budget statement for 2026.

-The announcement followed plans to develop a 34,000 square kilometre area across a lagoon of 50 islands on Saudi Arabia's Red Sea coastline into a luxury tourism destination with laws on a par with international standards.
+The Neom announcement followed plans to develop a 34,000 square kilometre area across a lagoon of 50 islands on Saudi Arabia's Red Sea coastline into a luxury tourism destination with laws on a par with international standards.
 In a further effort to boost the tourism industry, in November 2017 it was announced that Saudi Arabia would start issuing tourist visas for foreigners, beginning in 2018.

-Mohammed's biggest bet was his plan to restore Saudi dominance in global oil markets by driving the new competition into bankruptcy, by keeping the oil price low enough for a long enough period.
-Saudi Arabia persuaded OPEC to do the same.
-A few small players went bankrupt, but American frackers only shut down their less-profitable operations temporarily, and waited for oil prices to go up again.
-Saudi Arabia, which had been spending $100 billion a year to keep services and subsidies going, had to admit defeat in November 2016.
-It then cut production significantly and asked its OPEC partners to do the same.

 In the last week of September 2018, Mohammed inaugurated the much-awaited $6.7bn high-speed railway line connecting Mecca and Medina, the two holiest cities of Islam.
 The Haramain Express is 450 km line travelling up to 300 km/h that can transport around 60 million passengers annually.
 The commercial operations of the railway began on 11 October 2018.